-Before construction begins, all of the following items, and nothing else, are in the staging yards: members, fasteners, tools, and temporary piers (if used).
+Before construction begins, all of the following items, and nothing else, are in the staging yard: members, fasteners, tools, and temporary piers.
 Every member, tool, temporary pier, and fastener must be in contact with the ground.
 Members must not be connected or touching one another.
 Tools and fasteners must not be in contact with members.
 Tools must not be in contact with fasteners.
-Temporary piers must not be in contact with one another nor with members, tools, or fasteners.
-Builders who are not barges are in the staging yards, and the barge or barges (if used), but nothing else, are in the river.
+Temporary piers must not be in contact with one another or with members, tools, or fasteners.
+Builders who are not barges are in the staging yards.
+Every barge is moored at a different moorage.
 Barges start without tools and fasteners, which may be passed to them by other builders after timed construction begins.
 Builders, including barges, are wearing personal protective equipment as well as optional clothing such as pouches.